ONSdigital/python_rap_demo/README.md

 -->
 # Work in Progress - RAP demonstration repository for Python

 Welcome to the RAP (Reproducible Analytical Pipeline) demonstration repository!
-This repository is designed for beginners to practice RAP principles, experiment with code, and learn best practices for reproducible, automated, and transparent analytical pipelines in Python.
+This repository is designed for beginner to intermediate coders to practice RAP principles, experiment with code, and learn best practices for Reproducible Analytical Pipelines in Python.

 **This repository is still in development**